Ancient Greek Myths for Kids

 When Hera tore into the woods after Zeus, Echo sidetracked her with chatter and gossip.
+After that day, each time Zeus raced into the forest with Hera close on his heels, Echo sidetracked her with chatter and gossip.
 For some time, this worked well for Zeus.

 Echo & Narcissus

 Echo spotted the most beautiful young man.
 His name was Narcissus.
 Echo did something she thought she would never do - she fell in love.
 But Hera had taken most of her voice.
-All she do was was echo sounds made by others.
-She could howl like a wolf, or sing like a breeze through reeds, but how could she tell Narcissus that she loved him?
+All she do was echo sounds made by others.
+She could howl like a wolf, buy only if a wolf had justed howled.
+She could sing like a breeze through reeds, but only if the reeds sang first.
+How could she tell Narcissus that she loved him?

 One day, she spotted Narcissus looking into a stream.
 He seemed enchanted by what he saw.